 The Annual Urban Renewal Report (AURR) is due December 1 as well and must be completed using the IDOM online reporting system.
 Cities will not be allowed to publish notice for your city’s budget public hearing unless your city’s report and the Annual Financial Report (also due December 1) have been filed.
 The online system requires documents to be uploaded.
 Please make sure you have copies of each document in PDF format (ex: urban renewal plans, maps, amendments to urban renewal plans).

-The League has partnered with IDOM to produce a 2015 webinar that provides instructions on completing the current report.
+The League partnered with IDOM to produce a 2015 webinar that provides instructions on completing the current report.
 Highlights include:

 - There are no publication requirements for the AURR, however, the AURR does require the council to approve the report before the December 1 submission deadline.